 INDIANAPOLIS, Ind. – Little Red Door continues to spread a message of hope for cancer patients and cancer survivors.
 This weekend, the organization will hold Cancer Survivors Day at the Indiana State Fair.
 The organization says it’s a time to open up a conversation of survival and optimism even with a cancer diagnosis.

 Hope may seem like a throwaway word to some, but to people who are battling cancer or are in remission, it means something more.
 It means a second chance at life.

-Charlene Wingat was diagnosed with breast cancer earlier this year.
+Charlene Wingate was diagnosed with breast cancer earlier this year.
 It’s the same cancer that took the life of her mother.
 After her diagnosis, she described herself as broken.

-“You can’t just have a conversation with people on the street about your condition or even have someone to talk to about your prognosis,” said Wingat.
+“You can’t just have a conversation with people on the street about your condition or even have someone to talk to about your prognosis,” said Wingate.

 Someone referred her to Little Red Door to help her get to and from her appointments, and it changed everything.